ykk136/klogg/DOCUMENTATION.md

 If parallel search is enabled, *klogg* will try to use several CPU cores for regular expression matching.
 This does not work with quickfind.

+*klogg* has several strategies for regular expression search based on file encoding.
+By default, it is optimized for files with UTF8 or single-byte encodings.
+If most of the files are in multi-byte encodings then enabling search optimization for non-latin encodings could improve performance.

 If search results cache is enabled, *klogg* will store numbers of lines that matched the search pattern in its memory.
 Repeating searches for the same pattern will not go through all files but will use cached line numbers instead.

-When using *klogg* to monitor updating files, this option should be disabled.

 In case there is an issue with *klogg*, logging can be enabled with a desired level of verbosity.
 Log files are saved to a temporary directory.
 A log level of 4 or 5 is usually enough.
+Enabling logging can slow down regular expressions search.

 ## Crash reporting